Frequently Asked Questions¶

 Alert Filtering

 Solutions: 1.
-Higher timeframes can be used (switch from 1H to 4H or Daily) 2.
-More selectivity can be applied (focus study on IGN and CAP patterns, observe differences with other signals) 3.
-Market condition filtering can be implemented (study signals during trending vs ranging conditions) 4.
-Confluence can be used (observe how signals perform at key Janus levels)
+Use higher timeframes (switch from 1H to 4H or Daily) 2.
+Focus on specific events (IGN and CAP are commonly monitored) 3.
+Filter by market conditions (study events during trending vs ranging conditions) 4.
+Use confluence (observe how events appear at key Janus levels)

 Things to check: 1.
-Timeframe: Lower timeframes = more signals 2.
-Market state: Ranging markets produce fewer reversal signals 3.
-Indicator settings: Default settings can be verified 4.
-Symbol: A more volatile asset can be tried
+Timeframe: Lower timeframes = more events 2.
+Market state: Ranging markets produce fewer cycle events 3.
+Indicator settings: Verify default settings 4.
+Symbol: Try a more volatile asset

 β Indicator disappeared from TradingView?¶